This Remote Island Getaway is the Maritimes’ Best-Kept Secret

 Magdalen Islands travel tip: If you’re planning to take your own vehicle with you, make sure to book your ferry far in advance—even before booking your accommodations.

-Next, check out our guide to the best bike trail in every province.
+Next, check out our guide to 10 essential experiences on the east coast of Canada.